-According to the United Nations (U.N.), there has been a general increase in urbanization (the amount of built-up area per person) over the past 20 years.
-As noted by the U.N., "...the share of land allocated to streets and open spaces...averaged only about 16 per cent globally.
+The world has seen a general increase in urbanization (the amount of built-up area per person) over the past 20 years, according to the United Nations (UN), which notes that "...the share of land allocated to streets and open spaces...averaged only about 16 per cent globally.
 Of those, streets accounted for about three times as much urban land as open public spaces."
 Open green spaces are vitally important for maintaining the physical and mental health and well-being of communities.

 The Earth Observations Toolkit for Sustainable Cities and Communities is an online knowledge resource for countries and cities interested in applying Earth observations to support their SDG 11 monitoring and urban policy planning and implementation needs.
 Key toolkit components include links to data, tools, and various use cases.
 The toolkit also aims to facilitate engagement among local communities, cities, national agencies, and Earth observation experts, and promote knowledge sharing and collaboration between cities and countries.

 SDG Goals are divided into broad Targets that are further divided into Indicators used to track progress toward accomplishing Targets.
 NASA provides measurements of air quality, land surface reflectance, land cover, population, and other socioeconomic data that provide metrics for tracking progress toward meeting SDG Targets.
 The data and resources in this Pathfinder are specifically related to SDG 11 Targets 11.1, 11.3, 11.6, and 11.7 (described below).
 In addition, the Disasters Data Pathfinder can be used in providing information related to SDG 11 Target 11.5 (reduce the impact from disasters).